 To the benefit, or detriment, of society (depending on your view), computing technology is here to stay, and it is evolving all the time, at an unprecedented rate.
 The release of ChatGPT, an Artificial Intelligence chatbot, is a typical example of #technology evolution.

 This means if you do not have experience or interest in using computing hardware and software, you are putting yourself at an increasing disadvantage, whether it be at home, work or part of daily life.

-I've heard people who fear or reject technology in all its forms be unkindly referred to as Luddites in the IT industry.
+I hear people who fear or reject technology in all its forms be unkindly referred to as Luddites in the IT industry.

 As part of your computer introduction, we look at what computers are, what they do and the different types.
 We touch on the different hardware devices we use today and the types of software available to operate that hardware.

-Computers have 4 main functions.
+Computers have 4 main functions:-

 Other portable computers such as tablets and smartphones are increasingly popular today.
 Although limited in what they can do when compared to desktops, they provide a convenient way to communicate online with each other.